Black-hat SEO (search engine optimization) tactics just don’t cut it anymore.

-Using old black-hat strategies will not just guarantee that you get heavily penalized; you will also be wasting your precious time and resources.
+Using old black-hat SEO strategies will not just guarantee that you get heavily penalized; you will also be wasting your precious time and resources.

 But just in case some online marketers started out post Panda and Penguin and are wondering, what were these ancient black-hat SEO tricks?